Spain declares emergency as coronavirus shuts down parades, schools, shops

 The government and regional authorities started ramping up measures on Monday, including banning flights from Italy and giving small and medium businesses a moratorium on paying taxes.

-Reporting by Belen Carreno, Emma Pinedo, Clara-Laeila Laudette, Joan Faus, Andrei Khalip; Writing by Ingrid Melander, editing by Catherine Evans and Andrew Heavens
+Reporting by Belen Carreno, Emma Pinedo, Clara-Laeila Laudette, Joan Faus, Andrei Khalip and Jessica Jones; Writing by Ingrid Melander; Editing by Catherine Evans, Andrew Heavens and Daniel Wallis